 Trick #5- Keep a mobile set.

 Always be ready to hang and hunt.
-I like to keep a portable stand and climbing sticks in my trunk all season long.
-I never know when I’ll stumble on some fresh sign that needs to be hunted ASAP.
+I keep a portable stand and climbing sticks in my trunk all season long.
+I never know when I’ll stumble on some fresh buck sign that needs to be hunted ASAP.
 If cost is an issue, use screw in steps and dust off that old stand hanging in the garage.
 Bring a folding camp saw to trim limbs and a rope to pull up gear.
-Be sure to not have any excuses when it comes to hunting fresh sign.
+Do not have any excuses when it comes to hunting fresh sign.

 Solid Advice – How High to Hunt?